Eggs are a traditional food, and they are one of the most nutritious foods in the human diet.

 In modern nutrition, there is often an over-focus on calories and macros and too little emphasis on nutrient-density.

-Nutrient-density can be defined by the amount of nutrients food offers compared to its caloric value.
+Nutrient-density can be defined by the number of nutrients food offers compared to its caloric value.

 A nutrient-dense food is one that provides a range of beneficial nutrients, but relatively little calories compared to this nutrient provision.